warkeljr/bmi-calculator-app/README.md

 - email and password
 - anonymous
 - sign in with a google account
-- sign in with  your facebook account
+- sign in with  your facebook account "Will due to stability not implemented"

 Working on login with Apple